electrocucaracha/electrocucaracha.github.io/resume.md

 ---

 **Intel Corporation**
-*Cloud Software Engineer / Project Lead (May 2011 - Present)*
+*Cloud Solutions Architect (May 2011 - Present)*

+* Implemented an [unattended solution][7] used by TMEs for demonstrating HTTPS performance of Intel QuickAssist Technology devices.
-* Project lead of the [ONAP MultiCloud/K8s plugin implementation][1]
+* Led the [ONAP MultiCloud/K8s plugin implementation][6] for managing
-for managing the VNF workloads in Kubernetes.
+the VNF workloads in Kubernetes.
 Promoted as ONAP MultiCloud Committer.
-* Creator and main maintainer of [Devtool project][2] which collects instructions for provisioning ONAP development environments automatically.
+* Created the [Devtool project][5] which collects instructions for provisioning ONAP development environments automatically.
-* Enabled the execution of [OPNFV XCI project][3] inside of corporate networks.
+* Enabled the execution of [OPNFV XCI project][4] inside of corporate networks.
 * OpenStack Contributor from Havana to Pike release on several projects like Neutron, Devstack, Horizon, Glance, Oslo and Keystone.
 Performing activities like reporting bugs, fixing issues and reviewing source code.
-* Creator and main maintainer of the [command line program][4] for consuming the Tricircle API.
+* Created a [command line program][3] for consuming the Tricircle API.
 Promoted as OpenStack Tricircle Core Contributor.
-* Project lead of the [ClearLinux Cloud team][5].
-Responsible for the RPM packaging duties of OpenStack services and the booting time reduction of the OpenStack instances in ClearLinux.
+* Led the [ClearLinux Cloud team][2].
+Packaging the RPM of the OpenStack services and reducing the booting time of the OpenStack instances created on ClearLinux.
-* [OpenStackGDL community Co-Founder][6] with +1K registered members.
+* [OpenStackGDL community Co-Founder][1] with +1K registered members.
-* Stabilization and CPU/Memory usage reduction of the Internal cloud implementation.
+* Improved the CPU/Memory usage reduction of the Internal cloud implementation.
 Solution which hosted +6K Virtual Machines.
-* OpenStack Customization.
-Adapting the provisioning processes for meeting internal IT policies.
+* Helped for the OpenStack internal implementation.
+Modifying the provisioning processes to meet internal IT policies.
 * Integrated an internal tool that monitors events and manages notifications triggered by Virtual Machines in OpenStack.
 * Improved an internal solution used for automate the provisioning of